Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 Please follow [instructions here](../CONTRIBUTING.md) to build from source or contribute.

-### Pull Requests

-Pull requests are welcome.
-To open your own pull request, click [here](https://github.com/Microsoft/azure-spring-boot/compare).
-When creating a pull request, make sure you are pointing to the fork and branch that your changes were made in.